Singapore Bullion Market Association

 SOCIAL CHANGE

-Gold production decreased after the fervour of the 19thcentury gold rushes subsided.
+Gold production decreased after the fervor of the 19th-century gold rush subsided.

 SBMA HISTORY OF GOLD IN AUSTRALIA & FUTURE TRENDS